 Internal control and financial reporting

 The Board’s responsibility for internal governance and control is regulated in the Swedish Companies Act, the Annual Accounts Act and the Swedish Corporate Governance Code.
 The Annual Accounts Act requires that the company, each year, describes its system for internal control and risk management with respect to financial reporting.
-The Board bears the overall responsibility for financial reporting and its working procedures regulate the internal division of work between the Board and its committees.
+The purpose of these requirements is to create an internal framework for governance and control to reduce the risk of error in the financial reporting.
+Essity’s processes for internal control of financial reporting is based on the model and principles developed by the Committee of Sponsoring Organisations of the Treadway Commission (COSO).

 Financial reporting to the Board

 The Board’s working procedures stipulate which reports and information of a financial nature are to be submitted to the Board at each scheduled meeting.
-The President ensures that the Board receives the reports required to enable the Board to continuously assess the company’s and Group’s financial position.
+The President, together with the Chairman, ensures that the Board receives the reports required to enable the Board to continuously assess the company’s and Group’s financial position.
 Detailed instructions specifically outline the types of reports that the Board is to receive at each meeting.

 External financial reporting